Airline travel takes off despite recommendations to stay at home | NewsChannel 3-12

 Airline travel takes off despite recommendations to stay at home

-Some people dropped their loved ones off and kissed them goodbye at the Santa Barbara airport on Monday.
+SANTA BARBARA, Calif. - Some people dropped their loved ones off and kissed them goodbye at the Santa Barbara Airport on Monday.

 Airline passengers will join millions of people flying for business and pleasure this Thanksgiving week.